Learning in Matching Games with Bandit Feedback: Problem Setting

+Matching with strategic agents was initially proposed by \cite{jackson2008equilibrium} as \emph{social games} in a \emph{non-learning} setting.
+They propose a \emph{matching equilibrium}, as a notion of stability, where intuitively no pair of agents has an incentive to deviate from the matching and instead play a Nash equilibrium with each other.

-\textbf{Stability:} In this setting, equilibrium depends on both the matching \( \matching \) and the set of strategies \( X = \{ x_{a, \matching(a)} \}_{a \in \setAgents} \) chosen by the agents.
-Intuitively, for the solution $(\matching, X)$ to be stable, three conditions must hold: (i) agents must be individually rational: they should prefer their assigned match over remaining unmatched; (ii) matched agents must play a Nash equilibrium with their partners; and (iii) there should be no blocking pair, i.e. no unmatched pair of agents who would both prefer to be matched with each other under the resulting equilibrium strategies.
-Below, we present a formal definition of a \emph{matching equilibrium} \cite{jackson2008equilibrium, jackson2010social}, for the case of cardinal utilities and ZSG:
+In order for the solution $(\matching, X)$ to be stable, three conditions must hold: (i) agents must be individually rational: they should prefer their assigned match over remaining unmatched; (ii) agents must play a Nash equilibrium with their match; and (iii) there should be no blocking pair, i.e. no unmatched pair of agents who would both prefer to be matched with each other under the resulting equilibrium strategies.
+Below, we formally define \emph{matching equilibrium} for cardinal utilities: